Nusiq/mcblend/docs/gui/object_properties.md

 - The `Override previous animation` field directly translates to the override_previous_animation property of the Minecraft animation.
 It doesn't affect how the animation is rendered in Blender.
 - The `Loop` field directly translates to the loop property of the Minecraft animation file.
 There are three options: `true`, `false`, and `hold_on_last_frame`.
 - The `Anim Time Update` field directly translates to the anim_time_update property of the Minecraft animation file.
 You should either leave it empty (if you don't want to have anim_time_update in your animation) or put a Molang expression in it.
 It doesn't affect the animation in Mcblend because Mcblend doesn't support Molang.
+- The `Interpolation mode` field directly translates to the interpolation mode of the Minecraft animation file.
+There are four options: `linear`, `smooth`, `step`, and `auto`.
 - The `Frame start` field indicates the first frame of the animation.
 It tells Mcblend where the animation starts.
 - The `Frame end` field indicates the last frame of the animation.
 It tells Mcblend where the animation ends.